Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 Diphenhydramine (Nytol) is a medication used to treat short-term insomnia for ages 12 years and over.
 It belongs to a family of medications called antihistamines.
-It can also be found in creams, used to relieve bites and stings, and in cold and flu preparations to aid with runny and itchy noses and to aid sleep if symptoms are bothersome at night time.
+It can also be found in creams and other oral formulations, used to relieve bites and stings, allergies, and in cold and flu preparations to aid with runny and itchy noses and to aid sleep if symptoms are bothersome at night time.

 How does it work?